Abbaskhurram255/abbaskhurram255.github.io/README.md

 *   Has speech synthesis
 *   Is interactive
 *   Can perform calculations like converting between kilometers and miles
-*   Reminds the user on his birthday
+*   Reminds user on his birthday

 *   #### _Built-in apps_

+    *   BMI Calculator
     *   Calculator
     *   Simple Canvas/Drawing App (beta)
     *   Jukebox